What is the cumulative pregnancy rate?

 Clinic 2: Cumulative IVF Success Rates: 62%

-However, a patient usually will remember only the percentage values and subconsciously recognizes that the higher value is better.
+However, a patient usually will remember only the percentage values and subconsciously recognises that the higher value is better.

 Although everything depends on the way the data is presented, whether the clinic presents cumulative success rates for each of the three IVF cycles or whether they provide only general information with a single percentage value.

-Is it really true that by performing several IVF programs you can get a much higher success rate compared to a single in vitro program?
+Is it really true that by performing several IVF programmes you can get a much higher success rate compared to a single in vitro program?